krito-and-the-stoker/americas/concepts/Concrete Idea/Automation Buildings.md

+#buildings #automation #colonies
-These are almost all late game buildings, and each of the creates some kind of automation:
+These buildings are almost all late game buildings, and each of the creates some kind of automation:

 The earliest kind of automation will probably be good transport automation:
 - The **post office**, which allows to automate *import/export* for automated transportation.